 (1) Kabushiki Kaisha-KK (Joint Stock Company)

 This is the most common type of company in Japan (about 80% of all companies), due to its established history and credibility with the marketplace and society at large.
-Though it is the most costly type of company to register, most investors find that the practical benefits far outnumber the potential drawbacks.
+Though it is the costliest type of registration, most investors find that the practical benefits outnumber the potential drawbacks.

-Because of the perception of commitment and prestige that a KK commands, attracting new vendors, customers, and quality employees are much easier—which can be critical to the success of a brand new company.
-Because of the available means for raising capital (selling stocks, issuing stock options, etc.), scaling and expansion plans can be easily accommodated with no disruption to the existing company structure.
+Because of the perception of commitment and prestige that a KK commands, attracting new vendors, customers, and quality employees are much easier—which can be critical to the success of a brand-new company.
+Due to the available means for raising capital (selling stocks, issuing stock options, etc.), scaling and expansion plans can be easily accommodated with no disruption to the existing company structure.